-A German study has shown that women want more information and support with decision-making about induction of labour, especially when there is no good medical reason to do this (for instance in the case of routine induction for so-called ‘post-term’ pregnancy).
+Neither are these findings limited to the UK.
+For example, a German study showed that women want more information and support with decision-making about induction of labour, especially when there is no good medical reason to do this (for instance in the case of routine induction for so-called ‘post-term’ pregnancy).
 The study also found that most women who experienced induction of labour would try to avoid it in a future pregnancy, and many would like to have information on alternative and complementary methods of induction of labour.

 I’ve written loads about induction of labour, and it is one of the most searched-for topics on my website.
 You can find a page detailing the resources that I have available on post-term pregnancy and induction of labour here, and I’ve written recent blog posts detailing the ten things that I wish women knew about induction of labour (and that’s because I speak to so many women who feel like the ones in the study above) and how to cancel a labour induction, because it saddens me that, these days, some women don’t even realise that they have a choice.